awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

   }
 ```

-Example of a key policy that you attach to the associated KMS key if the SQS queue is SSE enabled\.
+Example of a key policy that you attach to the associated AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) if the SQS queue is SSE enabled\.

 ```
 {